 - Prosody is the study of suprasegmental effects

-- The form of prosody relates to Timing, Prominence & Pitch
+- The form of prosody relates to timing, prominence, and pitch

 - The functions of prosody relate to phrasing, focus, and sentence function, and sometimes even lexical choice

 - Prosodic functions have notable phonetic characteristics, and experimental methods exist for us to study the phonetic form of prosody